 Note the high GI of high fructose corn syrup.
-As of this writing, an increasing number of prepared foods are including high fructose corn syrup due to it's affordability.
-Due to it's high GI most health professionals recommend reducing high fructose corn syrup intake as much as possible.
+As of this writing, an increasing number of prepared foods are including high fructose corn syrup due to its affordability.
+Due to its high GI most health professionals recommend reducing high fructose corn syrup intake as much as possible.

 Keep in mind that regular white sugar tends to have the best flavor in baked goods because it's the most neutral.
 Using a sweetener other than what a recipe was designed to use usually results in compromising flavor in the baked item.
 Turbinado sugar isn't as high as refined sugar on the GI scale and tends to not 'color' your baked item's sweetness profile too excessively.
-It's used frequently in our kitchen.
+It's used frequently in my kitchen.